bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 ## Full Time Students

 _You have until 5pm PST to complete this challenge.
-The challenge is available from midnight on Thursday.
+The challenge is available from 5pm PST on Thursday.
 However you should not be coding through the night; rather you can wake up on Friday and start coding at an hour you choose, rather than waiting for a unified start time.
 Ideally, you will be writing the majority of the code during the time block allocated on your calendar (9am to 1pm PST).
 And if you need extra time, there is a second time block allocated from 3pm - 5pm PST.
 CodeGrade submissions cannot be accepted beyond this time.
 Set up CodeGrade before you start coding to avoid common problems._

 ## Introduction